-The third tour on offer introduces you to Langjökull glacier in a less conventional way, with a visit to the Ice Tunnel.
-Carved by hand and machine into the glacier’s peak, this is the only manmade ice cave in the world.
+The third tour on offer introduces you to Langjökull glacier in a less conventional way, visiting the Ice Tunnel.
+Carved by hand and machine into the glacier’s peak, this is the only man-made ice cave in the world.
 A massive super-jeep will take you there, and a guide will show you its spectacular corridors and chambers, some of which have been used for concerts and weddings.

 After either getting to know Reykjavík better or taking a fantastic excursion, you’ll retire for the night in the capital.

 On the penultimate day of your two-week winter vacation in Iceland, you'll be based in Reykjavík.
 As noted, there is plenty to do in the city, with something to appeal to everyone.

 Those with an appreciation for architecture should visit landmarks such as Hallgrímskirkjá church, the Harpa Concert Hall, and the turf houses at Árbær.
 Art-lovers, meanwhile, will find incredible public sculptures such as the Sun Voyager and plentiful pieces of street art, not to mention countless galleries around the capital.

 Reykjavík also has museums that tailor to all interests.
 Animal-lovers can visit the Whales of Iceland museum; those with a passion for music should check out the Punk Museum; those interested in folklore could visit the Saga Museum; history buffs should check out the Settlement Exhibition.